Our 2-day Venice itinerary, refined over three visits and built for first-time visitors who want to see the highlights without wasting time in line.

 Website: Get updated hours and pricing on the official website.
 You can also book your entrance tickets here as well.

-Entry Ticket: If tickets are sold out on your dates of travel, you can also purchase an entry ticket through GetYourGuide.
+Entry Ticket: If tickets are sold out for your travel dates, you can also purchase an entry ticket through GetYourGuide.

 1 pm: Lunch

-There are lots of restaurants located in and around St. Mark’s Square but most of these are overpriced and mediocre.
-However, Ristorante Quadri is a Michelin starred restaurant and would make a wonderful place for dinner.
-On the opposite side of St. Mark’s Square is Caffé Florian, a coffee shop that gets good reviews (they don’t open until 9 am so they aren’t a great breakfast option if you want to get in line early to visit St. Mark’s Basilica).
+There are lots of restaurants located in and around St. Mark’s Square, but most of these are overpriced and mediocre.
+Caffé Florian, a coffee shop that gets decent reviews (they don’t open until 9 am so they aren’t a great breakfast option if you want to get in line early to visit St. Mark’s Basilica).
+We had coffee and a bite to eat here on our most recent visit.
+The views are nice; the food is so-so (a visit here is more about the atmosphere than the food).

 For a quick bite to eat, go to Ai Do Leoni.
 This small restaurant is located just a few steps from St. Mark’s Basilica, and they serve coffee, small sandwiches, and small plates of pasta.
 It’s also a great spot to return to later in the day for a cocktail.